sworteu/Express/README.md

 Website: https://aloe.zone
 Archive of base version: https://aloe.zone/archives.php The base code is provided by Tim via an MIT License held in the project file that I have duplicated for visibility in the repository.
+You can find Tim Dietrich's page here: https://timdietrich.me/

 > If you find any errors please open an issue or fork the repo and create a pull request.